tradewelltech/beavers/docs/concepts/pyarrow.md

 ## Taming updates

-This dag does the job of calculating the etf value in real time.
+This dag does the job of calculating the ETF value in real time.
 But there is one issue.
 The value of every ETFs would update every time either the `price` or the `etf_composition` source update.
 Even if the updates comes on a ticker that is not relevant to the ETFs we are tracking.